allenai/pybart/README.md

 BART (**B**ar-Ilan & **A**I2 **R**epresentation **T**ransformation) is our new and cool enhanced-syntatic-representation specialized to improve Relation Extraction, but suitable for any NLP down-stream task.

-See our [pyBART: Evidence-based Syntactic Transformations for IE](TBD) for detailed discrption of BART's creation/linguisical-verification/evaluation processes, and list of conversions.
+See our [pyBART: Evidence-based Syntactic Transformations for IE](TBD) for detailed description of BART's creation/linguisical-verification/evaluation processes, and list of conversions.

 This project is part of a wider project series, related to BART:
 1. [**Converter:**](#converter) The current project.